 The M2 Ordinance and Transportation Investment Plan (Ordinance No. 3) includes numerous requirements that staff must follow in order to keep the promise to Orange County voters through the passage of M2.
 The PMO annually updates the M2 Ordinance Tracking Matrix to verify that OCTA is in compliance with all requirements detailed in Ordinance No. 3.
-The tracking matrix is helpful to the TOC when determining OCTA's compliance with Measure M. The TOC met on June 11, 2019, to conduct the annual M2 audit and determined that Measure M is being delivered as promised to Orange County voters for the 28th consecutive year.
+The tracking matrix update for 2019 is underway and will be completed by early 2020.